Senate elections: Papers can be submitted till tomorrow

 Meanwhile, Pakistan People’s Party (PP) raised questions on the recent decision of the Election Commission of Pakistan (ECP) on the issue of change in the Senate election schedule.

-“I had written a letter to the Chief Election Commissioner (CEC) giving logic and arguments to extend the date but he rejected the demand to extend the date and now the decision of the ECP to change the schedule gives rise to suspicions while the date was extended only a day after the ECP’s refusal,” said Secretary General PPP Syed Nayyar Hussain Bukhari in a reaction to ECP’s announcement of extension on date for submission of the nomination papers for the Senate election.
+“I had written a letter to the Chief Election Commissioner (CEC) giving logics and arguments to extend the date but he rejected the demand to extend the date and now the decision of the ECP to change the schedule gives rise to suspicions while the date was extended only a day after the ECP refusal,” said Secretary General PPP Syed Nayyar Hussain Bukhari in a reaction to ECP announcement of extension on date for submission of the nomination papers for the Senate election.

 Syed Nayyar Hussain Bukhari further said that the ECP should clarify why PPP demand was denied and under whose pressure the date was extended.